khalidme93/IntelligentMobileSystemsTeam5/Hardware Software Design Documentation.md

 ## Start script

-In the begingn of the script is a delay so that the raspberry can conect to wifie befor stating the main program.
+The script starts with a delay, so that the mower can connect to wifi.
+After the delay, the script launches the main program on the Raspberry Pi.

 ```Shell script
 #!bin/sh